Graduate Student Awards Fund

 Award Value

-- Annual awards will be made available for up to 5 students.
+- Annual awards will be made available for up to 5 graduate students and up to 2 undergraduate students.

 - The award consists of $500 cash, waiver of SERG-I Workshop Registration Fee and reimbursement of reasonable expenses incurred for attending the Workshop including: economy return air fare; hotel; taxi; and per diems (at federal rates).